chethanmandya/Android-Interview-Questions/README.md

 Finalize is used to perform clean up processing just before object is garbage collected.
 Finalize is a method.

-In Java, does the finally block gets executed if we insert a return statement inside the try block of a try-catch-finally?[info]
+In Java, does the finally block gets executed if we insert a return statement inside the try block of a try-catch-finally?
 That's actually true in any language...finally will always execute before a return statement, no matter where that return is in the method body.
 If that wasn't the case, the finally block wouldn't have much meaning.

 ### Explain method overloading & overriding ?